Oxygen Deprivation Can Cause Permanent Brain Damage to Newborns

 Work with a West Tennessee birth injury attorney who will help obtain justice for your family

 When a preventable medical mistake has caused your newborn to suffer an oxygen deprivation birth injury you may wonder what can be done to make things right.
 An experienced birth injury attorney from the law firm of Bailey & Greer, PLLC will listen to your story and determine who is at fault in your child’s injury.
 We will fight for compensation for the losses you have suffered and for the pain and suffering you and your child have endured.
-To schedule your free initial consultation at our Memphis or Jackson office to discuss your case, call us toll free at 877-819-4414 or fill out our contact form.
+To schedule your free initial consultation at our Memphis or Jackson office to discuss your case, call us at 901.475.7434 or fill out our contact form.
 At Bailey & Greer, we are small enough to care, big enough to fight, and experienced enough to win.